Implants and Gum Disease

 3. Regular reviews are necessary post implant treatment to ensure no deterioration is occurring.
 This can easily be done by the dentist and/or the periodontist.
 We can commence with Maintenance Therapy as part of this plan.

-We can create personalized programs based upon the unique needs of the specific case.
-For more information see Personalised Periodontal Post Treatment Programs.
+We can create personalised programs based upon the unique needs of the specific case.
+For more information see post treatment programs.